patrickthomasius/Assignment-RAG/README.md

 afterwards run

 `docker-compose up ` to run the container.
 This starts the postgres service, runs the api, then waits a few seconds and then ingests a test query.
 The outputs are given in the terminal where these lines are executed (therefore, dont add a -d flag).
+The waiting time and set amount of retries should be enough to make sure that the api is running when queries are send.
+If the ingest script still fails, it can be worked around by restarting the service manually from bash or inside docker desktop.

+#### Ports
+This project uses the following ports:

+- **5432** – PostgreSQL database
+- **8000** – Fast API

+#### Cuda compatibility
+the project is currently specified to use a cuda 12.1 runtime.
+You need a driver version ≥ 525.60.13 for Linux, and for Windows x86_64 you need ≥ 527.41 to guarantee compatibility with CUDA 12.x.
+If it is not possible to run with these drivers, the base image can be adjusted in the dockerfile.
+However this project was only tested with the specified Cuda Version and up-to-date drivers.
 ### Setup this project (without Docker)

 1. Create Conda Environment: